 William Elsey Connelley was a writer of historical works on the American West and a pioneer of Kansas.

 Connelley was born in Johnson County, Kentucky, on March 15, 1855.
-His father, Constantine Conley, Jr., was in the Union army, and his property was destroyed in the Civil War, which made it necessary for the young man to make his way in the world.
-With such help as he could get, he qualified himself to teach in the common schools, teaching his first school when he was just 17 years old.
-He continued in this work for ten years in Kentucky before he moved to Kansas, settling in Bonner Springs in April 1881.
+His father, Constantine Conley, Jr., served in the Union Army, and his property was destroyed during the Civil War, necessitating that the young man make his way in the world.
+With the help he could get, he qualified to teach in the common schools and taught his first school at age 17.
+He continued this work for 10 years in Kentucky before moving to Kansas, settling in Bonner Springs in April 1881.
 He taught for one year before securing the position of Deputy County Clerk.

 In 1883, he was elected County Clerk of Wyandotte County, and in 1885, he was re-elected.
 In 1888, he moved to Springfield, Missouri, where he worked in the wholesale lumber business for four years.
-He then moved back to Wyandotte County, where he worked in banking until the 1893 panic waves caused him to lose his property.
-Next, he moved to Beatrice, Nebraska, in 1897, where he worked in the business of abstracting land titles and loaning money to eastern people.
+He then returned to Wyandotte County, where he worked in banking until the 1893 panic caused him to lose his property.
+Next, he moved to Beatrice, Nebraska, in 1897, where he worked in the business of abstracting land titles and lending money to easterners.

-In 1904-05, he led the fight in Kansas against the Standard Oil Company, securing the enactment of laws that saved the people of Kansas a million dollars annually.
+In 1904-05, he led the fight in Kansas against the Standard Oil Company, securing the enactment of laws that saved Kansas residents $1 million annually.

 Connelley died in July 1930.